anekar/Job_Skills/README.md

 # Project Information
 ```
-In order to analyze what it takes to take a job at google, what skilks to acquire,
+In order to analyze what it takes to take a job at Google, what skilks to acquire,
-what programming languages to learn the following project will be developed.
+what programming languages to learn the answers to all these questions will be included in this project.
 ```
 # Project source
-* Column names, tasks and variables can be found at  [Google Job skills](https://www.kaggle.com/niyamatalmass/google-job-skills)
+* Details about the project such as variables, formats, outliers, NA values and more can be found here [Google Job skills](https://www.kaggle.com/niyamatalmass/google-job-skills)

 # Language